SalomePlatform/yacs/doc/operations.rst

 .. centered::
   **Port selection**

-In 2D Viewer the user can select/hilight nodes, ports and links.
+In 2D Viewer the user can select/highlight nodes, ports and links.
 In the Tree View the user can select containers definitions, component instances definitions, nodes, ports, data types and links.

 Today, YACS module supports only single selection, i.e. the user clicks on a single object with the mouse.

-The 2D Viewer displays selected/hilighted objects in a distinctive way that allows the user to identify the selected/hilighted objects easily.
+The 2D Viewer displays selected/highlighted objects in a distinctive way that allows the user to identify the selected/highlighted objects easily.

 The system state after interactive selection depends on the type of selected object(s):

 + **A single editable object is selected:** Input Panel is shown and contains property pages for the selected object and in some cases for its parent objects in a schema hierarchy.
 For instance, if an inline script node is selected either in 2D Viewer or in the Tree View, the property page for the selected node will be displayed in the Input Panel.
+  If the user selects SALOME service node, property pages for node, its component and container will be shown in the Input Panel.

 .. image:: images/functionality_list_8.png
   :align: center